Assessing and Mitigating the Impact of Glitches on Gravitational-Wave Parameter Estimation: a Model Agnostic Approach: Introduction

-When correlated with auxiliary monitoring channels, some glitches can be mitigated~\cite{Detchar}.
-For instance, the rate of high-power glitches at the \lho{} was reduced from 0.82 to 0.18 per minute by stabilizing optic suspension components; the resulting false-positive alert rate dropped from 55\% to 21\%~\cite{GWTC3}.
 Unfortunately, the majority of noise transients do not have a well-identified source, and no software or hardware studies have been able to reliably identify one for them.
 Between November 2019 and March 2020, glitches occurred once every 0.32 minutes at \lho{} and 1.17 minutes at the \llo{}, and 17 of the 90 \gw{} events in the first three Gravitational Wave Transient Catalogs coincided within one second of a glitch~\cite{GWTC3}.
-These unmitigated noise transients are problematic in two ways: (1) due to their frequency and similarities to astrophysical signals, they can increase false alarm rates, and (2) when coincident with a detection, they may interfere with the real signal and reduce the parameter estimation accuracy.
-The procedure of subtracting a glitch from data near a gravitational wave was first used in the data surrounding the first binary neutron star merger observed by LIGO and Virgo, GW170817, where a loud glitch occurred at \llo{} one second before merger~\cite{TheLIGOScientific:2017qsa,Pankow_2018}.
-Since then, glitch mitigation has become a routine ingredient of LIGO-Virgo analyses~\cite{GWTC2,GWTC3}.
+These unmitigated noise transients are problematic for both searches and downstream analyses.
+For searches, glitches could possibly mimic a \gw{} signal leading to a false detection, or increase the false alarm rate of a true detection thereby lowering the confidence in that detection\cite{Detchar}.
+For downstream analyses, a glitch temporally coincident with a real signal can reduce the parameter estimation accuracy\cite{Pankow_2018,Powell2018,Driggers2019,Payne2022}.
+In the work, we focus on the effect of glitches on parameter estimation.
+The procedure of subtracting a glitch from data near a gravitational wave was first used in the data surrounding the first binary neutron star merger observed by LIGO and Virgo, GW170817, where a loud glitch occurred at \llo{} one second before merger~\cite{TheLIGOScientific:2017qsa, Pankow_2018}.
+Since then, glitch mitigation has become a routine ingredient of LIGO-Virgo analyses~\cite{GWTC2, GWTC3}.

 In this paper, we investigate the impact on the accuracy of \gw{} parameter estimation of three common glitch classes: {\em blip}, {\em scattering}, and {\em tomte}, and we examine the improvements gained by {\em deglitching} the detector data.
 We select up to three occurrences of each glitch class~\cite{Chatziioannou:2021ezd} in a single detector and add a simulated \gw{} signal near the glitch time.
 We then use \bw{} to separate the signal, glitch, and noise components in the data by simultaneously modeling the signal and glitch parts using wavelets as described in \cite{bayeswave_III}.
 By subtracting the glitch component and performing \pe{} on this deglitched data, we can characterize the improvements in parameter inference, as a function of the time of separation between glitch and signal.
 Works such as \cite{Chatziioannou:2021ezd} and \cite{Hourihane:2022doe} have already demonstrated the effectiveness of a similar deglitching procedure with the additional improvement of replacing the wavelet frame from the signal part of \bw{} model with a spin-aligned dominant mode {\tt IMRPhenomD }\cbc{} waveform \cite{PhenomDI}.
 This is called the \cbcglitch{} configuration and is currently being used for deglitching data in the ongoing LIGO-Virgo-KAGRA fourth observing run.
 The methods described in this paper use the \bw{} configuration where both the signal and glitch powers are modeled using wavelets, and we will refer to this configuration as the \splusg{} configuration for the remainder of this paper.
 Sections \ref{sec:motivation} and ~\ref{sec:methods} describe the data analysis methods and tools used.
 Section~\ref{sec:glitches} details the three main types of glitches we model with BayesWave.
 Section \ref{sec:results} summarizes the key results and findings.
 Finally, Section~\ref{sec:conclusion} concludes the analysis, and points to future, related work.